AltropInc/alt/doc/script/Ownership.md

 }
 ```

-**Capture Transfer Rule**: If the output is a [free functor](FreeFunctor.md), all captured references in the local scope will take of ownership of their source.
+**Capture Transfer Rule**: If the output is a [free functor](FreeFunctor.md), all captured references in the local scope will take the ownership of their source.

-Consider:
+Consider an example:
 ```altscript
 func bar(): fn():(string; string)    // a function returns a free functor 'fn():(string; string)' {